 Updates on GMB Call History

-As of July 31, 2024, the chat and call history features on Google Business Profile will no longer be available.
-This means you will no longer be able to interact with customers via chat or access call history from your Business Profile.
+As of July 31, 2024, the chat and call history features on Google Business Profile are no longer be available.
+This means you are no longer able to interact with customers via chat or to access call history from your Business Profile.

 What does this mean for you?